Colleges

 Start thinking about financial aid.

 If you haven’t already done so, complete the Free Application for Federal Student Aid (FAFSA), which will be available in December.
-You can find what you need to fill out the FAFSA on Fastweb, on the FAFSA website, or you can talk to your counselor.
+You can find what you need to fill out the FAFSA on Fastweb or the FAFSA website.
 Also, check in with each school to see if they require a supplemental financial aid form.
 Some schools require these forms to get a better picture of family financial circumstances.

 Attend financial aid workshops with your parents.